Security Overview

 Backups

-Database backups run daily at 03:00 UTC via a scheduler in the application server.
+Database backups run daily at 03:00 UTC.

 • A SHA-256 checksum is computed over the encrypted bytes.